buildpacks/rfcs/text/0000-stack-images-config-env-path-must-exist.md

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

-The difference in Windows and Linux base image conventions carry-through to the respective run images which results in Windows apps images with incomplete `config.Env.PATH`, containing only lifecycle CNB paths (i.e. `c:\cnb\process`).
+The difference in Windows and Linux base image conventions pass-through to the respective run images which results in Windows apps images with incomplete `config.Env.PATH`, containing only lifecycle CNB paths (i.e. `c:\cnb\process`).
 Docker never attempts to load the Windows registry `PATH` value since it prefers the `config.Env.PATH`.

-Platforms would ensure that `config.Env.PATH` is set on a build or run image configs, just like they do `config.Labels` and other `config.Env` values (ex `CNB_USER_ID`).
+To fix this, platforms would ensure that `config.Env.PATH` is set on a build or run image configs, just like they ensure `config.Labels` and other `config.Env` values are set(ex `CNB_USER_ID`).

 Stack authors would set `config.Env.PATH` to the complete value they need for the image (perhaps just the shell's `PATH`), either by adding `ENV PATH=...` to their stack image Dockerfiles or directly setting in the image config with the equivalent of `config.Env += ["PATH=..."]` for their build and run images to pass validation.
 They would choose an empty path with `config.Env = ["PATH="]`.